Community-Acquired Pneumonia (CAP)

 Deep breathing exercises and incentive spirometry may be recommended to prevent atelectasis and improve lung function.

-8.)
-Adjunctive Therapies
+7. Adjunctive Therapies for CAP

 In certain cases, especially when pneumonia is complicated by viral co-infections, antiviral medications may be considered.